YagoLopez/pdf-files-chatbot/Readme.md

 python privateai.py
 ```

-* Now you can enter and ask any questions from your data.
+* Ask any questions from your data at the command line
-* The response will contain the chat prompt in first place
+* The response will contain the chat context (prompt) in first place
 * Search in the console for the "answer".
 That would be the real answer
 * The response will contain metadata about the answer quality, embeddings used, etc.

-* This is a sample of question:
+## This is a sample of question:
 ```
 How is the weather in Asturias?
 ```

-* And this is a sample of response:
+## And this is a sample of response:

 ```
 You are a Q&A expert system.
 Your responses must always be rooted in the context provided for each query.
 Here are some guidelines to follow: